San Marcos DWI Attorney

 When you are arrested for and charged with DWI, reach out to The Law Offices of David C. Hardaway for tailored, empathetic legal advice.

-If you have been charged with DWI in any of the following areas, including but not limited to San Antonio, Bastrop, Bexar, Blanco, Caldwell, Comal, Gonzales, Guadalupe, Wilson, or Medina County, call (512) 846-9966 or contact us online to schedule a free initial consultation with our San Marcos DWI attorney.
+If you have been charged with DWI in any of the following areas, including but not limited to San Antonio, Bastrop, Bexar, Blanco, Caldwell, Comal, Gonzales, Guadalupe, Wilson, or Medina County, Texas, call (512) 846-9966 or contact us online to schedule a free initial consultation with our DWI lawyer in San Marcos.
 Se habla español.

 When Can Someone Be Charged with DWI in Texas?